rrunoi/rrunoi.github.io/README.md

 ### CSS

-The CSS used was also just basic CSS.
+Basic CSS was used.
 The styles.css page is sorted starting with the HTML elements followed by classes, IDs, and ending with media queries.

-I used linear gradient to color the background of the body and navbar.
+Linear gradient for the background.
 Most of the sections make use of the flexbox for positioning the elements.

 ### Still to add

 I still need to add some projects to the Projects section.

-### index.php and composer.json

-These files were needed inorder to deploy to Heroku.
-I found this information at https://medium.com/analytics-vidhya/deploying-a-static-web-application-to-heroku-3f21e07e58a.